 If you suspect Spyware has been installed, go to the police.
 You can also reset the phone to the factory settings which should remove the spyware from the phone.

 This is malicious software in the form of an app that will breach your private data.
-Mobile apps are often the cause of unintentional data leakage.
+Mobile threats on apps are often the cause of unintentional data leakage.
 These are typically free apps found in official app stores.
 They send personal data to a remote server, where it is mined by advertisers, and sometimes, by cybercriminals.
 To stop an app from divulging your personal information, only give apps the permissions that they need in order to function.

 For example, does a weather app need to access your microphone?
 Does a game need access to your emails?
 The answer is almost always no. Photo-editing apps and filter apps will need to access your photos, so only use photo apps from reputable developers.
 If an app is asking for access to data it doesn’t need to function, uninstall it.

 Even though these are regularly removed by administrators on app stores, imposter apps keep popping up.
 These apps pose as official banking, social or email apps in order to gain access to your personal information.
 They mimic the look and functionality of the intended app so they appear trustworthy.

 To check the legitimacy of an app before you download it, check the reviews.
 If the app rating is low with multiple complaints, it is likely suspect.
 Look for grammar mistakes in the app description – another sign it is not professionally developed.
 Also, check the number of downloads.
 Legitimate Android and Apple apps have millions or even billions of downloads.
 If you see a popular app with only several thousand downloads, it’s most likely a counterfeit.
 If in doubt, don’t download.

 Are you getting popup advertisements on your phone?
 You might have a hidden ad trojan.
 When some apps are downloaded, they may have in-built malicious software that brings up advertisements on your mobile.